Tsuyoshi Watanabe

-Tsuyoshi Watanabe (渡辺 剛, Watanabe Tsuyoshi) is a Japanese football player who plays as a defender for Eredivisie club Feyenoord and the Japan national team.
+Tsuyoshi Watanabe (渡辺 剛, Watanabe Tsuyoshi) is a Japanese professional footballer who plays as a defender for Eredivisie club Feyenoord and the Japan national team.

 Club career

 Watanabe joined J1 League club FC Tokyo in 2018.
 On 4 January 2021, he started for FC Tokyo in the final of the J.League Cup against Kashiwa Reysol.
 FC Tokyo won 2–1 to claim the third J.League Cup in club history.

-On 28 December 2021, Watanabe signed a three and a half year contract with Kortrijk in Belgium.
+On 28 December 2021, Watanabe signed a three-and-a-half-year contract with KV Kortrijk in Belgium.
 On 1 July 2023, Watanabe moved to fellow Pro League club KAA Gent on a permanent deal for a fee of €3,500,000.

-On 23 July 2025, Watanabe joined Dutch side Feyenoord on a four year contract.
-On 12 August, he scored his first two goals for the club in a 5–2 defeat to Fenerbahçe in the third qualifying round of the UEFA Champions League.
+On 23 July 2025, Watanabe joined Dutch side Feyenoord on a four-year contract.
+On 12 August, he scored his first two goals for the club in a 5–2 defeat to Turkish sideFenerbahçe in the third qualifying round of the UEFA Champions League.

 International career

 On 1 January 2024, Watanabe was selected by manager Hajime Moriyasu as a member of the Japan squad at the 2023 AFC Asian Cup.

+On 15 May 2026, Watanabe was selected in the 26-man squad for the 2026 FIFA World Cup.